 While highways throughout the country are generally in decent condition, driving on two-lane highways at night requires extra care.

-As of 2018, kids between the ages of five and twelve also need a booster seat.
+As of 2018, kids between the ages of five and twelve also need a booster seat so the use of a seatbelt is safer.

-This inflatable travel booster seat is a good compact travel option for those traveling with kids under 12.
+This inflatable travel booster seat is a good compact travel option for those traveling with kids.

-Turning left on a two lane road can only be done at a light with a green turn arrow, which virtually don’t exist.
+Turning left on a two-lane road can only be done at a light with a green turn arrow, which virtually doesn’t exist.

-This is why even passengers in Buenos Aires will notice taxis or Uber drivers take three right turns to go around the whole block to reach the destination.
+This is why even passengers in Buenos Aires will notice taxis or Uber drivers take three right turns to go around the whole block to reach their destination.

 Taking a right turn at a red light is also prohibited.